Coral reef: Barrier reef

 Barrier reefs are separated from a mainland or island shore by a deep channel or lagoon.
 They resemble the later stages of a fringing reef with its lagoon but differ from the latter mainly in size and origin.
 Their lagoons can be several kilometres wide and 30 to 70 metres deep.
 Above all, the offshore outer reef edge formed in open water rather than next to a shoreline.
 Like an atoll, it is thought that these reefs are formed either as the seabed lowered or sea level rose.
 Formation takes considerably longer than for a fringing reef, thus barrier reefs are much rarer.

 The best known and largest example of a barrier reef is the Australian Great Barrier Reef.
-Other major examples are the Belize Barrier Reef and the New Caledonian Barrier Reef.
+Other major examples are the Mesoamerican Barrier Reef System and the New Caledonian Barrier Reef.
 Barrier reefs are also found on the coasts of Providencia, Mayotte, the Gambier Islands, on the southeast coast of Kalimantan, on parts of the coast of Sulawesi, southeastern New Guinea and the south coast of the Louisiade Archipelago.

 Platform reef

 Platform reefs, variously called bank or table reefs, can form on the continental shelf, as well as in the open ocean, in fact anywhere where the seabed rises close enough to the surface of the ocean to enable the growth of zooxanthemic, reef-forming corals.
 Platform reefs are found in the southern Great Barrier Reef, the Swain and Capricorn Group on the continental shelf, about 100–200 km from the coast.
 Some platform reefs of the northern Mascarenes are several thousand kilometres from the mainland.
 Unlike fringing and barrier reefs which extend only seaward, platform reefs grow in all directions.
 They are variable in size, ranging from a few hundred metres to many kilometres across.
 Their usual shape is oval to elongated.
 Parts of these reefs can reach the surface and form sandbanks and small islands around which may form fringing reefs.
 A lagoon may form In the middle of a platform reef.

-Platform reefs can be found within atolls.
-There they are called patch reefs and may reach only a few dozen metres in diameter.
-Where platform reefs form on an elongated structure, e. g. an old, eroded barrier reef, they can form a linear arrangement.
+Platform reefs are typically situated within atolls, where they adopt the name "patch reefs" and often span a diameter of just a few dozen meters.
+In instances where platform reefs develop along elongated structures, such as old and weathered barrier reefs, they tend to arrange themselves in a linear formation.
 This is the case, for example, on the east coast of the Red Sea near Jeddah.
 In old platform reefs, the inner part can be so heavily eroded that it forms a pseudo-atoll.
 These can be distinguished from real atolls only by detailed investigation, possibly including core drilling.
 Some platform reefs of the Laccadives are U-shaped, due to wind and water flow.